 Journaling is another useful tool for emotional self-care.
 Writing thoughts and feelings can clarify emotions and track progress over time.
 It offers a reflective practice that enhances self-awareness and personal growth.

-Engaging in Physical and Creative Activities
+Engaging in Physical Activity

 Regular exercise is crucial for physical self-care.
 Engaging in activities such as jogging, yoga, or cycling not only boosts physical health but also enhances mood through the release of endorphins.